Social partners

-Social partners are groups that cooperate in working relationships to achieve a mutually agreed-upon goal, typically for the benefit of all involved groups.
-Examples of social partners include employers, employees, trade unions, and governments.
+Social partners are groups that cooperate in working relationships to achieve a mutually agreed-upon goal, typically for some benefit of all involved groups.
+Examples of social partners include employers, employees, trade unions, corporate groups, and governments.

 Origin

 The concept of social partners arose in Europe in part from the disorder following the Industrial Revolution.
 Article 152 of the Treaty on the Functioning of the European Union (TFEU) states:

 The Union recognizes and promotes the role of the social partners at its level, taking into account the diversity of national systems.
-It shall facilitate dialogue between the social partners, respecting their autonomy.
+It shall facilitate dialog between the social partners, respecting their autonomy.

+The Tripartite Social Summit for Growth and Employment shall contribute to social dialog.

 This article forms part of the Primary Law of the European Union (EU).

 Role of social partners

-Social partners have a vital role to play in reaching out to workers and owners of enterprises and in particular those of SMEs and the informal economy, and in general, increasing the representation of their membership to ensure deeper and broader benefits of association, representation and leadership, including in the field of public policy advocacy, its formulation and implementation.
+Social partners have a vital role to play in reaching out to workers and owners of enterprises and in particular those of Small and medium-sized enterprises (SMEs) and the informal economy, and in general, increasing the representation of their membership to ensure deeper and broader benefits of association, representation and leadership, including in the field of public policy advocacy, its formulation and implementation.

 Process

-With the approaching of globalization, companies must bear more pressure from the competition between countries.

-At the same time, new technology had replaced traditional industries causing structural unemployment.

-The relationship between employee and employer becomes more complicated as the atypical employment turns into mainstream in the employment market.
-Because of these circumstances, the relationship between labor and employer has become more like partners.
-And this new idea of social partners had taken shape through the International Labor Organization (ILO1) and Europe social partnership system.
+With continuing globalization companies must bear more pressure from competition among countries.
+At the same time, new technologies are replacing traditional industries causing structural unemployment.
+Relationships between employees and employers are stressed as various forms of atypical employment become mainstream in the employment market.
+Under these circumstances, the relationship between labor and employer has growing potential to acquire partnership qualities.
+This new idea of social partners has taken shape through the International Labor Organization (ILO1) and European social partnership systems.
+In Europe social partnerships helped rebuild the economy after the damage inflicted by World War II.

-But there are quite few research and example about social partners in the US，the reason is that noun ”social partner” come up after WW2, that made European understand the importance of peace in every way, this new concept helped Europe rebuild the economy after the damage of war.

-There is an inextricable connection between social partners and social dialogue, but what makes good social dialogue?
+There is an inextricable connection between social partners, social dialog, and peace, but what makes for successful social dialog?